igushev/IgushArray/README.md

 are not stored sequentially in memory.
 Also in these cases insert and erase time is not an issue.

-IgushArray class totally provides iterator mechanism, but this mechanism does not guarantee an iterator consistence after modifying operations such as insert/erase, push back/pop back and so on.
+IgushArray class fully provides iterator mechanism, but this mechanism does not guarantee an iterator consistence after modifying operations such as insert/erase, push back/pop back and so on.